II-Organization/.github/profile/README.md

-# II Organization
+# SoftwareSS
-II Organization is a small start-up made by students to create a new set of innovative software.
+SoftwareSS is a small start-up made by students to create a new set of innovative software.

-# II Games
+# SoftwareSS Games
-II Games is a small indie game studio 🎮
+SoftwareSS Games is a small indie game studio 🎮 <br>
 Our objective is to make simple but creative games 🎨

-# II Studios
+# SoftwareSS Studio Programs
-II studios is a small software development team with the objective to create innovative software for people around the world.
+SoftwareSS Studio Apps is a small software development team with the objective to create innovative software for people around the world ⌨